aws/aws-msk-iam-auth/README.md

 The generated uber jar file can also be found at: `build/libs/`.
 At runtime, the uber jar expects to find the kafka client library and the `sl4j-api` library on the classpath.

+## Validating secure dependencies
+To ensure no security vulnerabilities in the dependency libraries, run the following.

+ `gradle dependencyCheckAnalyze`

+If the above reports any vulnerabilities, upgrade dependencies to use the respective latest versions.

 ## Using the Amazon MSK Library for IAM Authentication
 The recommended way to use this library is to consume it from maven central while building a Kafka client application.